Frequently asked Questions & Answers

 What has been your experience/ track record with cost estimating?

 Architects as a rule are not strong at cost estimating.
 Because costs are affected by so many outside factors, we prefer to leave detailed estimating to a professional.
-We strongly recommend an early review of the project with a builder, for price ranges before the project gets too far along.
-They cannot fix a precise number to the project until a specific scope of work has been outlined, however we can begin to feel out a ballpark estimate in schematic design.
-We can also work with your builder early in the process as a way of pinpointing what they see as high cost items, or design alternatives.
-On large projects, a professional estimation, separate from the builder, may be needed.
+We strongly recommend an early review of the project (end of master plan or schematic design phase) with a local builder, who can estimate price ranges before the project gets too far along.
+They cannot fix a precise number to your project until a specific scope of work has been outlined, however we can begin to feel out a ballpark estimate in the schematic design phase.
+We can also work with your builder early in the process as a way of pinpointing what they see as high cost items, or design alternatives that might reduce costs.

 What will you use to communicate the design to us during the project?

 Typically, we communicate each element of the design of the project through loose plan and elevation sketches, and perspective views, with the intent of keeping you fully aware of exactly what the design looks like as it develops.
 We have developed a very quick way of generating multiple detailed interior sketches, with furniture, which most clients have found very helpful.
-Colored renderings, drafted perspectives, and detailed models may be more instrumental in getting certain design ideas across, and while these are not part of our basic services, they may be requested as an additional service if you like.
+Colored renderings, perspectives, computer-rendered walk-throughs, and detailed models may be more instrumental in getting certain design ideas across.
+While these are not part of our basic services, they may be requested as an additional service if you feel they would better clarify a complex design before moving to construction documents.

 If there are changes to the scope during the project, will there be additional fees?
 How will you communicate these scope changes to us, and justify any additional fees?